agougousis/ratchet-sample/README.md

 * Open http://your_hostname/client.html  (or http://localhost/client.html , if you are using Docker) from a browser, while you have opened the developer tools supported by this browser
 * Check out the messages printed in the developer tools'console.
 * Open the same URL in another browser and check the console of both browsers.

+To test using secure(wss) websocket connection you need to do the following:
+* in client.html file, change the useSecure variable to false.
+* in launcher.php, change the $useSecure variable to true
+* replace the self-signed certificate in /ssl directory with one that works for your local machine.

+##### Self-signed certificate for localhost:

+To create a self-signed certificate that works for localhost you can use mkcert.
+Steps:

+1. Install Go language
+2. Fetch mkcert repo:
+`$ go get github.com//FiloSottile/mkcert`
+3. Create a certificate:
+`$ go run github.com/FiloSottile/mkcert -install example.com "*.example.com" localhost 127.0.0.1`

+You can read a few words about mkcert here: https://blog.filippo.io/mkcert-valid-https-certificates-for-localhost/

 ### Example (using Docker)